 Example:

-Emojis can make your subject line stand out in a sea of text.
-However, overusing them can make your email look unprofessional.
-Use emojis that align with your message and audience.
+Emojis can make your subject line stand out in a crowded inbox, but use them sparingly and only when appropriate for your audience.
+Overusing emojis can make your email look unprofessional.

 Example:

 What works for one audience may not work for another.
-A/B testing your subject lines can help you determine what resonates best.
-Test different lengths, tones, and formats to see which drives the highest open rates.
+A/B testing your subject lines can help you determine what resonates best with your subscribers.
+Test different lengths, tones, and formats to find the winning formula.

 Example: